gjabell/terraform-provider-borgbase/README.md

 # Terraform BorgBase Provider

+⚠️ This provider is a work in progress and may be missing functionality or have bugs ⚠️

 This is a Terraform provider for [BorgBase](https://www.borgbase.com).
 It can currently be used to manage SSH keys and Borg repositories.
 Managing Restic repositories will be supported in a future version.

 This provider is available on the [Terraform registry](https://registry.terraform.io/providers/gjabell/borgbase).